 The lawyers who defended the 16 Basque Nationalists put on trial in Burgos recently, have submitted pleas for clemency.

-The lawyers who defended the 16 Basque Nationalists put on trial in Burgos recently, have submitted pleas for clemency.
+Background: The lawyers who defended the 16 Basque Nationalists put on trial in Burgos recently, have submitted pleas for clemency.
 Six of the defendants were sentenced to death--three of them receiving the double death sentence--and the others received prison sentences of up to 70 years each.

 The lawyers went from their hotel yesterday(Monday, 28 December) to the regional Military Government headquarters in Burgos, to lodge the pleas.
 The regional military commander's signature formally confirms the verdict and sentences, against which there is no appeal.
 Only General Franco, as supreme Head of State, has the power to commute the death sentences.

 The Spanish Head of State's decision is not expected until after a cabinet meeting on Wednesday morning(30 December).
 If the sentences are not commuted, they are expected to be carried out almost immediately.

 As appeals for clemency reach General Franco from all over the world, more than 20,000 workers went on strike in the Basque city of San Sebastian in protest against the sentences.
 In Bilbao, also in northern Spain 10,000 workers also came out on strike.